jupyter/telemetry/docs/pages/schemas.rst

 - ``version`` : schema version.
 - ``title`` : name of the schema
 - ``description`` : documentation for the schema
-- ``personal-data``: boolean explicitly stating if personal data is collected.
 - ``properties`` : attributes of the event being emitted.

     Each property should have the following attributes: